 Cloud Computing doesn’t mean that we will not need system administrators anymore.
 Small companies and enterprises still need people with deep knowledge of their IT infrastructures, this is not going to change in the future, what is changing it’s basically what a system administrator should be able to do.

-A deep knowledge of Linux as well as Windows Server is still something really necessary, but now the request is being able to put hands on code, on infrastracture design and specifically, in most of the things that are now in the middle, between code development and infrastructure design/management.
+Deep knowledge of Linux, as well as Windows Server, is still something really necessary, but now the request is being able to put hands on the code, on infrastructure design and specifically, in most of the things that are now in the middle, between code development and infrastructure design/management.

 Well, DevOps is the right term and this is one created by our cloud computing market.
 If you don’t know this term, well you have a lot to study.

-All the cloud computing platforms that we are using today, from Amazon AWS to Rackspace and Google Compute Engine, well, they have an API set to deal with.
-Our applications, mobile or not, are talking directly to the infrastracture through several API calls; you cannot manage a new AWS infrastracture for your clients without having some deep knowledge of APIs and basic coding skills.
+All the cloud computing platforms that we are using today, from AWS to Rackspace and Google Compute Engine, well, they have an API set to deal with.
+Our applications, mobile or not, are talking directly to the infrastructure through several API calls; you cannot manage a new AWS infrastructure for your clients without having some deep knowledge of APIs and basic coding skills.

 Learning cloud computing is now a priority if you are involved in the IT industry, at any level, but this is particularly true if you used to be a system administrator or a freelance.